 I think it is important to have weekly chess lessons to ensure they are regular.
 A 2-hour chess lesson is ideal because it takes that much time to thoroughly cover a topic and answer all questions the pupil may have.
 However, some people, especially younger kids, may have trouble with so much time; in that case, 1 hour is more suitable.
 Ultimately, though, it is up to the pupil what they consider the optimal amount of time for learning.

-I have multiple children who would like chess lessons.
+I have multiple children who would like a chess coach.
 What is best for them?

 I personalize my lessons to each individual pupil, even if two students have a similar rating.
 Just because two pupils are at the same level, that does not mean that they have the same strengths and weaknesses.
 I really need to work with each of them individually to learn their weaknesses and how they learn best to tailor my lessons to them in a one-on-one lesson.
 Therefore I recommend one-on-one tuition with each of your children, but they can sit in on each other’s chess lessons if they wish.

 I was looking for ways to make more connections and I thought that teaching would be a great way to do that!
 I find teaching chess very enjoyable!

 What types of students have you worked with?

 I have worked with beginners, people who only wanted me to analyze their chess games, students who only wanted to learn their openings, and pupils who wanted more thorough chess lessons, covering all aspects of chess.

 What do you love most about being a chess coach?

 I love interacting with my students and answering their questions.
 I get excited when I see their growth and their changing perspective on chess.

 What inspired you to start your own instructor business?